This post is free to read, so please ‘like’ it via the heart below and share it widely. The best way to support my work is with a paid subscription.

 We talked about why this happens—when a verb ends in a voiced sound like /v/, the past tense -ed is pronounced as /d/ rather than /t/ or /ɪd/.
 The students practiced saying the word aloud, emphasizing that smooth /d/ sound at the end.

-Step 3: Writing and Morphology
+Step 3: Spelling

 Next, students wrote the word: